mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 # Using SASS in ASP.NET Core, including Blazor

 [Sass](https://sass-lang.com/) is a css-preprocessor that allows us to create stylesheets for web application using mixins, variables, functions, and nested rules.
-These SASS files will then be compiled into standard css files for us to use in our application.
-ASP.NET Core and Blazor have the ability to integrate Sass into our the build process.
+These SASS files will then be compiled into standard css files for us to use.
+ASP.NET Core and Blazor have the ability to integrate Sass into the build process.
 This allows us to use write our stylesheets in sass first, or import and modify existing frameworks.
 Today, we are going to use sass to import the Bulma library, and change the primary color with just a few lines of code.

-A few things are necessary first:
+A few things are necessary:

 1) An updated version of dotnet Core